solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 The [Proposal.sol](../../../src/proposals/Proposal.sol) file contains a set of functions that all governance models inherit.
-There are currently four governance models inheriting from Proposal.sol: Bravo, Multisig, Timelock and OpenZeppelin Governor.
-When using FPS for any of the abovementioned models for creating proposals, all that needs to be done is to inherit one of the proposal types, such as [GovernorBravoProposal.sol](../../../src/proposals/GovernorBravoProposal.sol) and override the necessary functions to create the proposal, like `build` and `deploy`.
+Currently, there are four governance models inheriting from Proposal.sol: Bravo, Multisig, Timelock, and OpenZeppelin Governor.
+When using FPS for any of the aforementioned models to create proposals, all that needs to be done is to inherit one of the proposal types, such as [GovernorBravoProposal.sol](../../../src/proposals/GovernorBravoProposal.sol), and override the necessary functions to create the proposal, like `build` and `deploy`.
 FPS is flexible enough so that for any different governance model, governance proposal types can be easily adjusted to fit into the governance architecture.
-An example has been provided using Arbitrum Governance on FPS example repo (link here) to demonstrate FPS flexibility.
+An example has been provided using Arbitrum Governance on the FPS example repo (link here) to demonstrate FPS flexibility.
 The following is a list of functions proposals can implement:

--   `function name() public`: This is an empty function in `Proposal` contract.
+-   `function name() public`: This function is empty in the `Proposal` contract.

     ```solidity
     function name() external view virtual returns (string memory);
     ```

-    Override this function in the proposal specific contract to define the proposal name.
-Example:
+    Override this function in the proposal-specific contract to define the proposal name.
+For example:

     ```solidity
     function name() public pure override returns (string memory) {